umaywant2/umaywant2.win/Quantenkommunikation_Peer_Work.md

   **Question:** “What is the minimal canonical sentence that describes what your mapping *does* as a cognitive architecture, independent of physics?”
   → Output: 1–2 sentence **Formal Analogical Mapping (FAM)** summary.

-You can literally suggest she run those three questions with any agentic AI.
+We can suggest she run those three questions with any agentic AI.

 ---

-### 2. Use TFT to align her MTSC‑12 with your field‑theory language
+### 2. Use TFT to align her MTSC‑12 with our field‑theory language

 **Goal:** Make her framework “talk” to RTT/TFT without either one collapsing into the other.